hanruihua/NeuPAN/README.md

 ![](./img/Architecture.png)

 ## Code
 Our paper is currently under revision.
-The code will be released upon acceptance.
-Our demos are available at [project page](https://hanruihua.github.io/neupan_project/).
+We will release the code upon acceptance, and our demos are available on the [project page](https://hanruihua.github.io/neupan_project/)

 ## Citation